mechawolf-wd/flow/README.md

 2. Implement the `once` directive to bind events or effects that should only execute once.
 3. Use reactive props that bind directly to object properties instead of reading from DOM attributes.
 4. Cache the values in loop's expressions.
-5. Support "immediate" watchers.
-6. Fix Checkboxes since once touched, they keep their user-manipulated state.
+5. Fix Checkboxes - if touched once, they keep their user-manipulated state.
-7. Decide whether to keep `<loop></loop>` tags inside production HTML.
+6. Decide whether to keep `<loop></loop>` tags inside production HTML.
-8. Implement `ref=""` directive for referencing DOM elements.
+7. Implement `ref=""` directive for referencing DOM elements.
-9. Make stores definition order agnostic.
-10. Implement the user's ability to watch props.
+8. Implement the user's ability to watch props.
-11. Implement a handling mechanism for components' names casing. eg. CurrentDate -> `<current-date>`... (x) `<currentdate>`
+9. Implement a handling mechanism for components' names casing. eg. CurrentDate -> `<current-date>`... (x) `<currentdate>`
-12. Investigate why all reactive variables have references in watchCallbacks.
-13. Investigate why setAttribute is called twice as much as it needs to be called.
-14. Remove repetition of saving attributes' contents eg. :for.
+10. Remove repetition of saving attributes' contents eg. :for.
-15. Implement deep object watching.
+11. Implement deep object watching.
-16. Make better dependency extractor that would support `data.property`.
-17. Make events aware of context - now they don't get reactive variables' values.
+12. Make events aware of context - now they don't get reactive variables' values.
-18. Investigate why would `header` component be rendered twice (due to naming conflict).
+13. Investigate why would `header` component be rendered twice (due to naming conflict).

 ## Second Line of TODOs